Analog-to-digital converter: Scientific instruments

 Many sensors in scientific instruments produce an analog signal; temperature, pressure, pH, light intensity etc. All these signals can be amplified and fed to an ADC to produce a digital representation.

-Rotary encoder

-Some non-electronic or only partially electronic devices, such as rotary encoders, can also be considered ADCs.
-Typically the digital output of an ADC will be a two's complement binary number that is proportional to the input.
-An encoder might output a Gray code.

 Displays

 Flat-panel displays are inherently digital and need an ADC to process an analog signal such as composite or VGA.

 Electrical symbol

 Testing

 Testing an analog-to-digital converter requires an analog input source and hardware to send control signals and capture digital data output.
 Some ADCs also require an accurate source of reference signal.

 The key parameters to test an ADC are: